- Gemini Home

 The saturation level in a single coadd and low-noise read pair is about 16,000 ADU (although the exact well depth varies with position on the detector and intensity of the incident radiation).
 Because of the way the array is operated (reset-read-read), progressively brighter sources will approach saturation and then begin to get FAINTER as the array begins to saturate in the time between the reset and the first read.
 Saturated stars often show a central hole, sometimes even becoming negative in the core.

-The first frame problem arises because the NIRI array is not continuously reset when idle.
-The result is that when starting exposures after a change in program, target, or offset sequence, the background or dark current level is different, probably due to image persistence after saturating the array (NIRI has no shutter).
-In practice, this means that the first exposure of each new sequence will show poor background subtraction and should be rejected.
-One should add an additional step at the beginning of each sequence (or repeat the first position at the end of the dither sequence).
-Short exposures that are not background limited (e.g., standard star measurements) are usually OK.
-If multiple coadds are being used, you can add a single exposure of the same integration time before the offset iterator.
-For example, if you are using 30 sec exposures and 6 coadds, you could add one or two 30 sec dummy exposures to the observation outside and before the offset iterator.
+When starting exposures after changing the detector configuration (well-depth, read mode, exposure time, etc) the background or dark current level is different, possibly due to image persistence after saturating the array (NIRI has no shutter).
+This means that the first exposure of each new sequence will show poor background subtraction and will likely need to be rejected.
+We therefore recommend that sequences include an extra step (either at the beginning, or repeat the first position at the end, or simply include N+1 different offsets).
+Short exposures that are not background limited (e.g., standard star measurements) are usually fine without an extra exposure.
+If using multiple coadds you can add a single exposure of the same integration time before the offset iterator.
+For example, if you are using 15 second exposures and 4 coadds, you could add one or two 15 second exposures to the observation before the offset iterator.
+Note that pauses in the sequence and changing the exposure time can induce a new first frame, so you may also see the first frame after changing filters.

 Quadrant boundaries are sometimes visible due to a mismatch in the background level of exposures which are not background dominated.
 However, background-limited exposures show no discontinuity, and no special precautions are necessary to avoid placing objects on the boundaries.